eclipse/eclipsefuro/furops/README.md

     template: "templatefile.tpl"
     condition: ""
     notes: "This field is informative only"
+    repeatBy: ""
+    repeatAs: ""
+    repeatExpressions:
+      UTab: "ToUpper(Tab)"
 ```

 ### target
 The target is a expression like default or expression in the variables definition.
 You can construct a target with the variables and given functions.

+Use `target: "'STDOUT'"` to write to STDOUT

 ### template
 This field defines which template is to be used for generating the target.